 Sorry for the grainy picture but this is the kitchen from the Dunphy Family home featured on one of our favorite shows, Modern Family.

+All I would need to do is paint our new-to-us-road chairs!
 A hard task for the old scared of painting furniture Kari but the new and improved not afraid of painting Kari?

 Okay, maybe a little match.

-I couldn’t even wait to move the box to take the picture, I was that excited!
+I couldn’t even wait to move the box to take the picture, I was that excited.

-And I am too lazy to go back and change it.
+I edited the picture after I added my blog watermark and I am too lazy to go back and change it.

 See you won’t get this lack of quality over at Pioneer Woman’s blog.